raindrum/raindrum.github.io/lawsearch.md

 When you type a citation into the search bar, Law Search tries to match your query against each of the templates.
 If your query *looks like* a valid citation to one of the supported sources of law, it translates the citation into a URL and sends you to that URL, whether it's actually valid or not.

 The translation process occurs entirely in your browser, with no server-side logic or data collection.
 In fact, if you want to, you can even <a href="" download>download this page</a> and run it without connecting to my website; you'll just miss out on updates.
-Also, if you open a browser console with `ctrl-shift-i` before you run a search, you can see the process step-by-step.

-Two final notes for the more technically-inclined: First, you can [make your own](https://raindrum.github.io/citeurl/#frontends/#javascript) personalized instance of Law Search, to support any source of law you want.
+Two final notes for the more technically-inclined: First, you can [make your own](https://raindrum.github.io/citeurl/frontends#javascript) personalized instance of Law Search, to support any source of law you want.

 Second, while Law Search itself is just a lookup tool, the underlying [CiteURL](https://raindrum.github.io/citeurl) program can do more.
 You can feed it a whole block of text, like a court opinion or a brief, and it will insert a hyperlink for every citation it finds, or list every authority by depth of treatment.